darrcheng/mfc/README.md

 ## Features
 - Dynamic setpoint control for multiple MFCs using a Tkinter GUI.
-- Supports up to 8 MFCs with automatic column layout adjustment for better visualization.
+- Supports multiple MFCs with automatic column layout adjustment for better visualization.
 - Real-time flow rate monitoring with rounded integer values.
 - CSV logging of setpoints and flow rates for data analysis.
 - Mock mode for testing without a LabJack device.